Below are various programs and resources for healthcare professional recruitment, loan repayment programs, and scholarships.

-Wyoming Healthcare Professional Loan Repayment Program – This program is not currently funded.
+Wyoming Healthcare Professional Loan Repayment Program – This program is inactive.

 Wyoming State Loan Repayment Program – State and federally-funded program for physicians, physician assistants, nurse practitioners, certified nurse midwives, and mental health clinicians practicing at National Health Service Corps approved sites in federally designated health professional shortage areas (HPSAs).

 NURSE Corps Loan Repayment Program – The NURSE Corps Loan Repayment Program (formerly the Nursing Education Loan Repayment Program or NELRP) is a competitive program that repays 60 percent of the qualifying loan balance of registered nurses (including advanced practice nurses, nurse practitioners, and nursing faculty) selected for funding in exchange for 2 years of service at a critical shortage facility.
 Participants may be eligible to work a third year and receive an additional 25 percent of the qualifying loan balance.

 Loan Forgiveness for Public Service Employees – This program will pay off remaining educational debt from eligible federal student loans after 10 years of payments for a multitude of public service professions.